You are here

 What if I lose or damage an item borrowed from another library?

 The lending library determines the cost of replacing a lost item.
-Some libraries charge flat rates up to $100 for lost or damaged items.
-You are responsible for paying the replacement cost assessed by the lending library.
+Some libraries charge flat rates up to $150 for lost or damaged items.
+You are responsible for paying the replacement cost assessed by the lending library as well as any processing costs.